RyanFin/Game_Programming_Tutorials/README.md

         1) **string word1 = "Game";**
         2) **string word2("Over");**
         3) **string word3(3, '!');** (*Equivalent to "!!!"*)
+- **Page 81**: Empty Strings
+    - *string::npos* is a special constant used as a condition for an empty string.
 - **Page 87**: C-Style Strings
     - C-style strings (cstrings) are character arrays that terminate with a *null character*.
 Unlike strings, c-style strings have a *fixed* length.
 In C++, cstrings work seamlessly with strings.
 - **Page 92**: Enumerator trick